QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 The Network Digital Twin (NDT) {{?I-D.irtf-nmrg-network-digital-twin-arch}} provides Network operators with a safe sandbox for testing complex configuration changes, software updates, or new protocols before they are deployed in production so that the risk of accidental outages or service disruptions can be greatly reduced.
-In addition, Agentic AI introduces disruptive paradigm to the network management and allow declarative intent interpretation, multi-step action, multi-agent coordination.
+Agentic AI introduces disruptive paradigm to the network management and allow declarative intent interpretation, multi-step action, multi-agent coordination.
 Integrating a Network Digital Twin into network management together with Agentic AI, it allows network management